Categories

 Like most food businesses, you probably spend a lot of time thinking about what’s in your food and how to ensure it’s safe.
 One of the ways you can do this is by checking the FDA GRAS (Generally Recognized as Safe) database.

-This database is a compilation of food substances/ingredients that have been found to be safe for human consumption.
+This database is a compilation of food substances/ingredients that are safe for human consumption.
 This means that when you see a food listed on the FDA GRAS Database, the Food and Drug Administration has determined that the food is generally considered safe for human consumption.

 We will walk you through the process of accessing the FDA GRAS Database and show you some of the food substances that are currently listed.